fachwerk-dev/create-fachwerk/slides2/slides.md

 ## Slide frontmatter and title

-Slides can also have <mark>frontmatter</mark>, a header section with various metadata.
+Slides can also have **frontmatter**, a header section with various metadata.
 It is stored in [YAML](https://dev.to/paulasantamaria/introduction-to-yaml-125f) format.

 When adding `title:` metadata to pages, these pages appear in the menu.
 Click `≡` to toggle it.